 Since vermiculture makes composting easier, wherever you live, it can be a great thing for our planet.
 Composting not only allows us to grow our own food and take care of the natural environment around us, it also allows us to reduce the waste we send to landfill, or for processing outside of our homes.

-Vermiculture Can Give An Additional Yield
+More Vermiculture Benefits: Additional Yield

 Creating a Wormery